LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Method

 \subsubsection{Nonlinear Embedding}

-Previous works~\cite{vas2017attention,liu2021swin,zou2022the,liu2023learned} adopt one linear convolutional layer for embedding, in contrast to previous works, our STB uses a non-linear embedding method.
-We propose employ the DepthRB.
+Previous works~\cite{vas2017attention,liu2021swin,zou2022the,liu2023learned} adopt one linear convolutional layer for embedding.
+In contrast to previous works, our STB uses a non-linear embedding method.
+We propose {employing} DepthRB.
 The architecture of DepthRB is presented in Figure~\ref{fig:basic}, which contains a $1\times 1$ convolutional layer, a $3\times 3$ depth-wise convolutional layer, and a $1\times 1$ convolutional layer.
-The use of depth-wise convolution helps minimize complexity.
-The $3\times 3$ depth-wise convolutional layer helps aggregate more spatial information and the non-linearity enhance the expressiveness of the network.
+The use of depth-wise convolution helps to minimize complexity.
+The $3\times 3$ depth-wise convolutional layer helps to aggregate more spatial information, and non-linearity {enhances} the expressiveness of the network.